Galactic dynamics in the presence of scalaron: A perspective from $\boldsymbol{f(R)}$ gravity: Gravity Field Equations and Conformal Transformation

 The existence of the last two terms on the left hand side of equations \eqref{eq3} expresses them as fourth-order partial differential equations.
 The trace of equations \eqref{eq3} is obtained as

 where $T=T_\mu^\mu$ is the trace of the energy-momentum tensor and $\square f_R=\partial_\mu(\sqrt{-g}\,g^{\mu\nu}\partial_\nu f_R)/\sqrt{-g}$.
 Equation \eqref{eq8} is the equation of motion for $f_R$ that determines the dynamics of $f_R$.
 It shows that the Ricci scalar $R$ is dynamic.
 With $f(R)$ as a linear function of $R$, $f_R$ is constant and hence $\square f_R = 0$.
 In this case, the theory reduces to GR leading the equation \eqref{eq8} as $R=-\,\kappa^2 T$, implying the direct dependence of Ricci scalar on matter.
 Instead, in $f(R)$ theory $\square f_R $ does not vanish.
 It signifies that the theory includes an extra propagating degree of freedom $f_R$, called the scalar degree of freedom that characterizes the modification of gravity and plays a central role in explaining the galactic dynamics without dark matter~\cite{2017_katsu,2018_verma,2012_li}.
-With this conformity, we consider a transformation of the metric from the Jordan frame to the Einstein frame through the conformal transformation in the following subsection to identify the additional degree of freedom of $f(R)$ theory conveniently in an explicit form.
+With this conformity, we proceed with the conformal transformation in the following subsection to identify $f_{R}$ conveniently in an explicit form.